priyatam/lesser/README.md

 ## Haiper

-## Overview

 Haiku on Paper.

-Sample Layout, Design, and [Spec](/SPEC.md).
+Sample A4 Layout, Design, and [Spec](/SPEC.md).
 Uses [gulp](http://gulpjs.com/) for streaming tasks with [Browserify](http://browserify.org).

 ## Usage

-If you've never used Node or npm before, you'll need to install Node.
-If you use homebrew, do:
+If you've never used Node or npm before, install Node with [homebrew](http://brew.sh/):

     brew install node

-Install gulp, globally
+Install gulp, globally:

     npm install -g gulp

+After completing the setup, update your local npm/browserify dependencies (do this everytime you add something to package.json):

+    npm install

+Run default task on gulp:

+    gulp

+This minifies css, js, and runs a static server at localhost:8080

 See [Gulp](/gulpfile.js) for tasks.